PavanRangani/docs/docs/prd/investments/meeting-notes.md

 [Mockups](https://drive.google.com/drive/u/0/folders/1Ggnh3PvN3TAZph1DP0znsAk48saXFFjk)

-- When no records available in page, shows  'No Records Available' message
+- When no records available in page, shows 'No Records Available' message.
-- Each Meeting/Notes is shown as one card.
+- Each Meeting/Notes is shown as seprate table.
-- On mouse hover of card shows hover effect and cursor as hand
+- On mouse hover of table shows hover effect and cursor as hand.
-- On click of Meeting card opens view page of the meeting in `COMMUNICATION` section
+- On click of Meeting opens view page of the meeting in same page.
-- On click of Note card opens edit dialog in same page
+- On click of Note opens edit dialog in same page.

-#### Meeting card
+#### Meeting

-- In each card shows following information
+- In each table shows following information
-  - Schedule on or Completed on date
-    - If meeting is completed, shows Completed On.
-Otherwise shows Scheduled on.
+  - Title: Shows as table title.
+Formate of Title : {Scheduled Date and Completed Date}, {Title} (by {Meeting creater (name of the user who created this meeting) name})
     - If schedule date is already passed, shows it in red
-  - Title of the meeting
   - Project:
     - Project name is shown if its other than `General`
   - Attendees